dipamsen/notebook/src/collisions.typ

 == Two Dimensional Elastic Collision

-For two non-spinning bodies in two dimensions, to solve for the final velocities, we can resolve the velocities into components along the line of impact (#nh) and tangent to the bodies at the point of contact (#th). to it.
+For two non-spinning bodies in two dimensions, to solve for the final velocities, we can resolve the velocities into components along the line of impact (#nh) and tangent to the bodies at the point of contact (#th).
 Since the collision only imparts force along the line of impact, the tangential velocities don't change.

 #let fig1 = cetz.canvas({
   import cetz.draw: *